 Below are some of the top fireplace heaters offered by Woodland Direct.
-The Cozy Grate Fireplace Heater and the Fireplace Radiator Unit offer the most affordable price points, while the Wood Burning Fireplace Heaters (Small, Medium, and Large) and the Fireplace Heater for Masonry Fireplace – 5 Tubes w/ Blower offer more power.
+The Cozy Grate Fireplace Heater offers the most affordable price point, while the Wood Burning Fireplace Heater and the Fireplace Heater for Masonry Fireplace – 5 Tubes w/ Blower offer more power.

-Vent free gas logs are a great solution if you’re tired of dealing with burning wood and you want to get more heat out of your fireplace.
-Check out our article on the Top 5 for Winter 2016-17.
+Vent-Free gas logs are a great solution if you’re tired of dealing with burning wood and you want to get more heat out of your fireplace.
+Check out our article on the Top 6 Ventless Gas Log Sets.

 Fireplace glass doors are designed to work in conjunction with a damper.
 When you’re not burning in your fireplace, you can close both and create a stronger barrier to heat loss.
 Fireplace glass doors are generally not designed to be used while your fireplace is burning.
 If you want to do so anyway, consult your owner’s manual.

 The Stronghold High Efficiency Fireplace Heater for masonry fireplaces works as both a set of glass doors and a fireplace heater.
 You can keep it closed while burning.

 Fireplace inserts replace the firebox in your existing masonry fireplace.
 They’re the best way to increase your fireplace’s efficiency.

 A Ventless insert works similarly to a Vent-Free gas log set.
 If you’re considering Vent-Free gas logs, but your fireplace could use a bit of a cosmetic facelift, then a Ventless insert is a great solution.